Anonpsy: A Graph-Based Framework for Structure-Preserving De-identification of Psychiatric Narratives: Method

 We convert each narrative $X$ into a semantic graph $G$, in which clinical entities are represented as nodes and inter-entity relations as typed edges via $\mathcal{E}$.
 The conversion operator $\mathcal{E}$ is a schema-constrained, LLM-assisted module that maps a free-text psychiatric narrative into a structured semantic graph by identifying clinical entities, temporal attributes, and typed relations.
 The resulting graph serves as the standardized intermediate representation for perturbation and graph-conditioned text generation.

 \paragraph{Conversion pipeline.} The semantic graph is constructed through a staged, schema-constrained conversion pipeline that combines LLM-assisted extraction with deterministic normalization and validation.
-The pipeline proceeds in four stages: (1) schema-guided identification of clinical entities and case-level attributes using constrained LLM decoding; (2) construction and normalization of temporal episodes anchored to the index encounter; (3) deterministic reconciliation and canonicalization of temporal intervals to enforce one-to-one node--episode correspondence; and (4) construction of typed inter-entity relations under fixed clinical and schema constraints.
-This staged design separates semantic inference from temporal and structural normalization, enabling intermediate validation and limiting error propagation.
+The pipeline proceeds in four stages: (1) schema-guided entity extraction; (2) temporal episode construction and normalization; (3) deterministic temporal reconciliation; and (4) typed relation construction under schema constraints.
+In practice, the initial extraction stage uses schema-constrained LLM prompts to populate the predefined node types and attributes of the semantic graph (e.g., \textit{SymptomNode}, \textit{DiagnosisNode}, \textit{TreatmentNode}).
+The resulting structured outputs are then passed through deterministic normalization steps that convert temporal references into relative offsets anchored to the \textit{VisitEvent}, enforce relation-type constraints, and reconcile node durations with associated temporal spans before constructing the final graph $G$.
+This staged design separates semantic inference from deterministic temporal normalization, ontology-constrained relation validation, and node–duration reconciliation, enabling intermediate validation, limiting error propagation from LLM extraction steps and enforcing structural consistency before downstream perturbation and generation.

 \paragraph{Semantic graph definition.} \subparagraph{Node types.} We instantiate nodes for diagnoses, symptoms, treatments, past history, and a structured \texttt{VisitEvent}.
 The \texttt{VisitEvent} node represents the most recent clinical encounter and anchors all temporal offsets; it encodes setting, arrival mode, and safety-relevant context, and links to currently active symptoms via \texttt{PRESENTS\_WITH} edges.
 Symptom episodes are decomposed using a modular Situation-Thought-Emotion-Behavior (STEB) schema, derived from the cognitive model of psychopathology, which isolates manipulable contextual elements while preserving clinically meaningful structure ~\citep{beck1979cognitive}.